-4. Time Limitation
+Time Limitation

 Students have seven years from their initial enrollment to complete the requirements in the catalog in effect when they initially enrolled.
 After seven years, students must meet the requirements of the current catalog.
 Appeals will be considered by the Vice President for Academic Affairs working with the Academic Affairs Committee.
-Due to academic advancement, changes in curriculum, technology, content or licensee requirements, students may be required to repeat courses even if the catalog has not expired.

-5. Classification of Students
+Classification of Students

-Class standing is determined at the beginning of each semester as follows:Freshman0-31 creditsSophomore32-62 creditsJunior63-93 creditsSenior94 or more credits
+Class standing is determined at the beginning of each semester as follows:

+Freshman 0-31 credits

+Sophomore 32-62 credits

+Junior 63-93 credits

+Senior 94 or more credits

+Transcript requests

-6. Transcript requests: Students may order official electronic transcripts through National Student Clearinghouse.
+Students may order official electronic transcripts through National Student Clearinghouse (studentclearinghouse.org) or by following the directions on our website at sterling.edu/academics/request-transcript.
 The online process allows you to track your request and you can receive alerts as to the status of your request.
-Your debit or credit card will be charged after your transcript has been sent.
+Your debit or credit card will be charged only if your transcript has been sent.